Math Software Online: MathScore.com

 What information are you given?

-There are 7 packs of stickers with 3 stickers in each pack.
+There are 5 bags of cupcakes with 7 cupcakes in each bag.

 Which operation should you use?